Prabhjeet2005/SDE-SHEET/Referal.md

 -----

-Hi
+Hi ,
-I'm a Computer Science student targeting a SWE internship at Siemens Job_Id: 477249.
-With internship experience at Tech Mahindra where I built RESTful APIs and projects in MERN stack and ML, I believe my skills are a great fit.
-Would you be open to considering me for a referral?
+I'm a CS student targeting the Microsoft SWE Intern role (ID: 200005595).
+With a 1933 LeetCode rating (Knight) and prior internship exp at Tech Mahindra, I’m confident in my technical prep.
+Would you be open to referring me?
+Thanks, Prabhjeet

 -----
 SUBJECT: Referral for Software Engineer Internship